-Lenders are intimately aware of the fact that after a mortgage transaction is completed, circumstances can change for the applicant.
+Lenders understand that after a mortgage transaction is complete, circumstances can change for the applicant.
 Credit scores, assets, and income can change for the borrower at a moment’s notice.
 What cannot change on a whim is a collateralized house.
-Houses get properly collateralized by way of a property appraisal.
+Houses get collateralized by way of a property appraisal.

-A property appraisal is an estimation of value that is supported by independent marketplace data.
+A property appraisal is an estimation of value supported by independent marketplace data.

-These estimations are made by licensed appraisers.
+Licensed appraisers make these estimations.
 They inspect the property based on the condition of the land, property, and its surroundings.
-Marketability and overall appeal of the area and property are heavily considered as well.
+Also considered is the marketability and appeal of the area and property.

-Keeping in mind the impact the appraisal process has on a borrower’s ability to get the mortgage they want, we’ve outlined what the appraisal process is.
-We will also provide some tips on how to prepare your property for an appraisal.
+Because of how important the appraisal process is for a borrower to get the mortgage they want, let’s look at it step by step.
+Along the way, we’ll provide some tips on how to prepare your property for an appraisal.
 This knowledge will help you get the highest possible valuation on your property.

-How do appraisers evaluate the value of a property?
+How do appraisers determine the value of a property?

 Appraisers use different approaches to determine the value of a property.
-The sales comparison approach develops an opinion of value by comparing the property being appraised with similar properties.
-This is arguably the most useful and accurate approach because it is based on market activity.
+The sales comparison approach develops an opinion of value by comparing the subject property with ones that are similar.
+Because it’s based on market activity, some say this is the most useful and accurate approach.

-The income approach is used by appraisers to estimate the value of a property by evaluating the revenue the property currently generates or could generate.
-This is most commonly used with commercial and investment properties.
+The income approach estimates the value of a property by evaluating the revenue the property currently generates or could generate.
+This is most often used for commercial and investment properties.

 The cost approach calculates the cost of the land, site improvement, the cost to build a structure on the land, and the cost of any depreciation.
-This method is used for newly constructed properties.
-It is also used for special purpose properties that don’t produce income like hospitals, schools, and churches.
+This gets used for newer properties.
+It is also used for special purpose properties that don’t produce income.
+These include hospitals, schools, and churches.

 Our clients often ask us to explain the appraisal process from start to finish.

 The first part is the actual property inspection.
-The appraiser will thoroughly examine and photograph the interior and exterior of the property.
+The appraiser will examine and photograph the interior and exterior of the property.
 Then, they will examine the surrounding area and research recently sold properties.
-All of this will be taken and put into an appraisal report.
+This is all put into an appraisal report.

-The size of the property, the overall condition of the property, and severe structural problems will be outlined in the appraisal report.
+The size, condition, and structural problems of the property are in the report.
 Also included will be all relevant photographs and blueprints.
-Past property renovations will be in the report in addition to the market analysis performed after the property inspection.
+Past property renovations will be in the report, with the market analysis performed after the property inspection.

 The earlier you get your property appraised the better.